Unstructured-IO/community/CONTRIBUTING.md

 This is meant to help the review process go smoothly, save the reviewer(s) time in catching common issues, and avoid submitting PRs that will be rejected by the CI.

 In some cases it's convenient to put up a PR that's not ready for final review.
 This is fine (and under those circumstances it's not necessary to go through this checklist), but the PR should be put in draft mode so everyone knows it's not ready for review.
-For public repos Github has an official [draft mode](https://github.blog/2019-02-14-introducing-draft-pull-requests/) for this.
-For private repos, just add the `draft` tag to the PR.

 ### How to Contribute?